micromark/micromark-extension-mdx/readme.md

 ### `mdx()`

-Support MDX (agnostic to JS).
+A function that can be called which returns an extension for micromark to parse MDX (can be passed in `extensions`).
 There are no options yet.

-The export is a function that can be called to return an extension for the micromark parser (to tokenize MDX; can be passed in `extensions`).

 ## Related